kaitlin-fair/ECE215/_sources/Block1Reading/Obj07/ECE215_Obj07_Reading.md

 Power converters are classified into four main types based on their input and output characteristics.
 Given the ubiquity of AC-DC converters, this reading goes into much more depth for AC-DC converters than the other types of power converters.
 Those other three types are covered at a high level after the AC-DC converter section - don't forget to read about them, too!

 **Note**: power conversion work-out problems will be covered in class time.
 This reading details how power conversion works.
-See the Objective 7 lecture slides for examples of work-out problems.
+See the Objective 7 lecture slides and practice problems for examples of work-out problems.

 ### **A. AC-DC Converters (Rectifiers)**
 AC-DC converters transform alternating current (AC) into direct current (DC).
 Although transformers make it more efficient to transmit AC power over